-I was 13 when I put up my first fashion show, along with a other fashion students.
-After that, I started taking the craft more seriously.
-I began sewing clothes with my own design.Later, I persuaded the girls at my school to try them on.
-And when they agreed, I directed various photo shoots with them at scenic locations.
+Khrielashier: At the age of 13, I debuted my first fashion show with other fashion students, and from then on, I took my craft more seriously.
+I started sewing clothes with my own designs and even convinced girls from my school to try them on.
+With their agreement, I directed various photo shoots at scenic locations.

-I’d like to think my work has an artistic style and my fashion is avant-garde.
-I draw a lot of my inspiration from dramatic paintings, loud color mixes and quirky people.
+Khrielashier: I’d like to think my work has an artistic style and my fashion is avant-garde.
+I draw a lot of my inspiration from dramatic paintings, loud color mixes, and quirky people.